 Empowering Women in Science & Engineering (EWISE)

-Diversity Programs in Engineering, the Office of Faculty Development & Diversity, the Office of Postdoctoral Studies, the Graduate School Office of Inclusion & Student Engagement, the Center for the Integration of Research, Teaching, and Learning (CU-CIRTL), and the President's Council of Cornell Women (PCCW) will hold the 5th Empowering Women in Science & Engineering (EWISE) Symposium on May 23, 2018 from 9:30am-4:00pm at Cornell University.
+Diversity Programs in Engineering, the Office of Faculty Development & Diversity, the Office of Postdoctoral Studies, the Graduate School Office of Inclusion & Student Engagement, the Center for the Integration of Research, Teaching, and Learning (CU-CIRTL), and the President's Council of Cornell Women (PCCW) held the 5th Empowering Women in Science & Engineering (EWISE) Symposium on May 23, 2018 from 9:30am-4:00pm at Cornell University.

 This one-day event is a professional development opportunity for faculty, staff, postdocs, PhD students, and professionals that provides participants with the chance to learn and discuss opportunities as well as challenges facing women in science and engineering.
 There will be opportunities for the Cornell community and others interested in networking, learning and brainstorming.